-The CSC completed review of the April 2021 IANA Naming Function Performance Report and finds that PTI’s performance for the month was:
+The CSC completed review of the May 2021 IANA Naming Function Performance Report and finds that PTI’s performance for the month was:

-Excellent- PTI’s performance over April 2021 was 100%.
-PTI met all 64 of the currently defined thresholds.
-The current list of thresholds is included in PTI’s performance report.
+Satisfactory- PTI’s performance over May 2021 was 98.4%.
+PTI met 63 of the 64 of the currently defined thresholds.
+The missed service level agreement was satisfactorily explained and not an indication of a persistent issue:

+Technical Check (Retest) – Routine

+A single request had technical configuration issues that failed the technical tests.
+The nature of the issue related to nameserver unreachability, which compounded the test execution time beyond the target SLA.
+The testing on this individual TLD was repeated 20 times throughout the month and therefore had a significant impact on the overall metric.
+PTI continue to evaluate optimizations that would reduce the cascading effect of unresponsive name servers on overall test execution time.

 Metrics That the CSC is Tracking Closely